Ten years ago, I was drowning in overfunction, though it looked an awful lot like success.

-And so we began unraveling busy one activity and commitment at a time.
+And so we began unraveling our unsustainable pace one activity and commitment at a time.
 It was painful.
-I set new boundaries around schedules and relationships, and started disappointing a lot of people but not my people.
-And not myself.
-Over time, I began exploring hobbies and interests I’d shelved for years.
-I rested, a true act of resistance in an outcome-driven society.
-I slowly recognized the feeling of peace.
+I set new boundaries around schedules and relationships, and started disappointing a lot of people.
+But I stayed with myself, and that mattered more.
+Over time, I began exploring a sense of play and creativity I’d shelved for years.
+I rested, a true act of resistance after years of overfunction.
+I slowly recognized the feeling of peace and regulation.
 And other people began to recognize it in me, too.
-They asked me how I remade my life so I wrote about it on my blog, and shared my story with small and larger audiences.
+They asked me how I did it, and shared my story with small and larger audiences.
 And it grew, the curiosity.
 Women began to tell me that “no one is talking about this.”
+No one is giving women permission to slow down.

 BASED at the foot of the blue ridge mountains in Charlottesville, Virginia